How Often Should Babies Take a Bath? - Baby Chick

 Increase Bath Times as They Grow

-As babies become toddlers, bath time will look a bit different.
-It may become more fun!
+As your baby grows into a toddler, bath time may become part of a more regular routine and more fun.
 You’ll finally get to use those cute baby bath toys you received as gifts at your baby shower.
 Or it may become more stressful if your toddler hates the bath.
 Either way, you can still stick to only bathing your child three times a week or when needed.5

 Share